Brass instrument: Additional valves

 Initially, compensated instruments tended to sound stuffy and blow less freely due to the air being doubled back through the main valves.
-In early designs, this led to sharp bends in the tubing and other obstructions of the air-flow.
-Some manufacturers therefore preferred adding more 'straight' valves instead, which for example could be pitched a little lower than the 2nd and 1st valves and were intended to be used instead of these in the respective valve combinations.
+Early compensated designs had sharp bends in the tubing and other partial obstructions of the air-flow.
+Some manufacturers therefore preferred increasing the number of 'straight' (i.e. non-compensating) valves instead; these extra valves could for example be pitched a little lower than the 2nd and 1st valves, and were intended to be used instead of these in the respective valve combinations.
 While no longer featured in euphoniums for decades, many professional tubas are still built like this, with five valves being common on CC- and BB♭-tubas and five or six valves on F-tubas.

 Compensating double horns can also suffer from the stuffiness resulting from the air being passed through the valve section twice, but as this really only affects the longer F side, a compensating double can be very useful for a 1st or 3rd horn player, who uses the F side less.